Visit Glenorchy at the head of the lake.

 Bordered by a World Heritage Area, the frontier village of Glenorchy sits at the northern tip of Lake Wakatipu, surrounded by mountains, glacier-fed rivers and beech forest.
 It’s the gateway to Paradise and Mount Aspiring National Park and the starting point for multi-day treks, including the famous Routeburn Walk.

 Glenorchy is a safe, friendly and typically kiwi village that's ideal for a family visit or holiday.
-There's a wide choice of accommodation and several eating places, along with lots to explore!
+With unique places to stay - and several eating places, along with lots to explore!

 The township has an adventure playground and skateboard park, plus a swimming pool.
 But on a sunny day, swimming in the lake, with the wharf and a swimming pontoon nearby, are so much fun!
 There's picnic and BBQ spots at the lakeside and if you fancy taking a kid fishing, salmon and trout to be had!
-Otherwise the township and surrounds, with their quiet roads, are great to explore on a mountain bike, or if you want to get more adventurous why not explore on horseback or by jetboat?
+Otherwise the township and surrounds, with their quiet roads, are great to explore.

 Lagoon Loop Easy – 1 hour